Emo Speedway: 1990s

 As quoted in the Fort Frances Times on March 18, 1998:

-The race dates were also changed from Friday nights to Thursday nights to try increasing car and fan turnout.
-This, however, didn't work out well and race nights were subsequently changed in 1999 to Saturday.
+The race dates were also changed from Friday nights to Thursday nights to try to increase car and fan turnout.
+This, however, didn't work out well, and race nights were subsequently changed in 1999 to Saturday.

 The 1990s also saw the introduction of the Super Stock class and the Mini-Sprint class.
-The Super Stock class never caught on and counts remained low from 1995 to 1997, resulting in its drop.
+The Super Stock class never gained traction and remained low in counts from 1995 to 1997, ultimately leading to its decline.
 The Mini-Sprint class was unstable.
-The class increased and decreased on a week to week basis, but invitationals brought in a higher count of about 14 to 16 cars.
-But the Mini-Sprints fell to average only a few in 2004 and the class was dropped before the 2005 season.
+The class size fluctuated on a week-to-week basis, but invitationals consistently drew a higher count of around 14 to 16 cars.
+But the Mini-Sprints fell to an average of only a few in 2004, and the class was dropped before the 2005 season.

-Many invitationals ran during the 1990s, especially around the period of 1995 to 1997.
+Many invitationals were held during the 1990s, particularly between 1995 and 1997.
 Sonny Ferris hoped the larger payouts would draw in larger crowds and car counts.
-While car counts were larger because of the higher payouts during special events, fans seemed to get saturated by the sheer number of special events and as a result, regular nights saw decreasing numbers.
+While car counts were larger due to the higher payouts during special events, fans seemed to become saturated by the sheer number of special events; as a result, regular nights saw a decline in attendance numbers.
 As a result, large amounts of money were being offered, but little was returned for the track.

-The 1990s saw drivers such as #15 Ron Westover, #18 Chris Shine, #16 Gavin Paull, #00 Steve Arpin, #18J Chad Jonson, #2X4 Ken Perry, #11 Anthony Visser and others started their racing careers during this time.
+The 1990s saw drivers such as #15 Ron Westover, #18 Chris Shine, #16 Gavin Paull, #00 Steve Arpin, #18J Chad Jonson, #2X4 Ken Perry, #11 Anthony Visser, and others start their racing careers during this time.